ibm-cloud-docs/openwhisk/pkg_natlang_understanding.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/openwhisk/create).

-2. Using the **Cloud Foundry Org** and **Cloud Foundry Space** lists, select the namespace that you want to install the package into.
+2. Select the namespace that you want to install the package into by using the namespace switcher.
 Namespaces are formed from the combined org and space names.

 3. Click **Install Packages**.